Verification Frequently Asked Questions

 How do I know if I was selected for verification?

 You will receive notification from our office through your myLSU account if your application has been selected for verification.

 How do I complete the verification process?

 The requirements needed to verify your application will be listed under financial services, financial aid, and verification documents in your myLSU account.
 Our office will use the documents you submit to confirm that the information you provided on the Free Application for Federal Student Aid (FAFSA) is correct.
 Any errors and/or omissions will be corrected and resubmitted to the federal processor.
 You will be notified electronically of any corrections to your FAFSA through a subsequent FAFSA transaction.
 Your financial aid eligibility will not be determined until you have completed the verification process.
 In the event that you have already been awarded financial aid and are subsequently selected for verification, you will be notified of any changes made to your application or financial aid awards.

 Am I eligible for financial aid if I do not complete the verification process?

-If you do not complete the verification process, you are not eligible for any Federal Title IV financial aid any other types of aid that are contingent upon receipt of such assistance.
+If you do not complete the verification process, you are not eligible for any Federal Title IV financial aid or any other types of aid that are contingent upon receipt of such assistance.